dd9jn/rfc4880bis/crypto-refresh.md

 - Two-octet field holding left 16 bits of signed hash value.

 - One or more multiprecision integers comprising the signature.
-  This portion is algorithm specific, as described below.
+  This portion is algorithm-specific, as described below.

 The concatenation of the data to be signed, the signature type, and creation time from the Signature packet (5 additional octets) is hashed.
 The resulting hash value is used in the signature algorithm.